lukasz-madon/lukaszmadon.github.io/_posts/2020-07-31-Pizza-recipe.md

 salami, basil, sausage - whatever you like to put on pizza

 Combine water, sugar and yeast (with sourdough starter) in a large bowl.
 If you see bubbles, it means the yeast is alive.
 Add 600g of bread flour, salt and olive oil.
 Mix to get everything hydrated and start kneading.
-Add flour if dough is sticky, but as little as possible. knead until you can form a thin layer without tearing it.
+Add flour if dough is sticky, but as little as possible.
+Knead until you can form a thin layer without tearing it.

 Divide dough into 4 equal balls and put them in four plastic or glass containers.
 Add a tiny bit of olive oil to stop dough sticking to containers.
 Put them in the fridge at least overnight - it can stay in the fridge for up to 10 days.